Alzheimer’s and Time Management: Tips for Carers

 The task of managing time whilst looking after an Alzheimer’s patient can be likened to navigating a maze; it presents distinctive challenges that call for inventive solutions.

-This article delves into the effects of Alzheimer’s on the time management of caregivers, effective strategies for handling daily routines, and that aid in efficient caregiving.
+This article delves into the effects of Alzheimer’s on the time management of caregivers, effective strategies for handling daily routines, and tools that aid in efficient caregiving.

 It highlights the significance of self-care in managing one’s own time alongside the caregiving responsibility, all the while addressing the potential barriers faced by caregivers in this context.